bryanwweber/orbital-mechanics-notes/the-n-body-problem/lagrange-points.md

 The collinear Lagrange points, $L_1$, $L_2$, and $L_3$ are all **saddle points** in {numref}`fig:pseudo-potential-energy-cr3bp`, meaning that the function increases when going in one axis, but decreases going in the other axis.
 This means that the three collinear Lagrange points are **unstable** and an object placed at one of those points, if perturbed, will diverge from the position.

 Nonetheless, these are quite useful points for observation of the solar system.
-Several satellites have been placed at the $L_1$ point of the Earth-Sun system for solar observation, and the James Webb Space Telescope is planned to launch to the $L_2$ of the Earth-Sun system sometime ~this year~ in 2022.
+Several satellites have been placed at the $L_1$ point of the Earth-Sun system for solar observation, and the James Webb Space Telescope (JWST) is located at the $L_2$ point in the Earth-Sun system specifically to avoid sunlight interefering with observations.

 These satellites orbit around the unstable Lagrange points in a [Lissajous orbit](https://en.wikipedia.org/wiki/Lissajous_orbit).
 This type of orbit requires a very small amount of propulsion onboard the satellite to keep position, but the orbit can last for a very long time with only a little fuel.
 One example is the [Wilkinson Microwave Anisotropy Probe](https://en.wikipedia.org/wiki/Wilkinson_Microwave_Anisotropy_Probe) (WMAP) which was sent to the $L_2$ point in the Earth-Sun system to study the [Cosmic microwave background](https://en.wikipedia.org/wiki/Cosmic_microwave_background).
 The trajectory of WMAP is shown in {numref}`fig:wmap-trajectory`.